-The Cyclades islands in the Aegean Sea are on everyone's' travel bucket list.
-Each island has its' own unique flair – from experiencing the world's best party hotspots in Mykonos, to barhopping in Ios and viewing the magical sunsets in Santorini.
+The Cyclades Islands in the Aegean Sea are on almost everyone’s travel bucket list.
+Each island has its’ own unique flair – from experiencing the world’s best party hotspots in Mykonos, to chilling out in Ios, and viewing the magical sunsets in Santorini.

-They don't have Uber here but the Aegean Taxi app works the same and is a lot more reliable than trying to find a taxi.
+They don’t have Uber here but the Aegean Taxi app works the same and is a lot more reliable than trying to find a taxi.

 After a night of dancing, we headed to Jimmy Gyros for their famous gyros.
 If it were up to me, every night should end with a gyro.

 The next day we woke up and headed straight to Principote Panormos, which is still one of my favorite beach clubs in the world.
 We started with some delicious shrimp pasta and mojitos in the restaurant.
 Made perfect with some champagne.
 And moved to to the day beds to lazy away our day with some shisha and more champs.
 My idea of a perfect day.

 We were getting hungry and wanted to check out another beach club called Alemagou.
 So we hopped in a cab and went straight there.
 The seafood risotto was hearty and served in a clay pot, almost like a soup.
 Delicious.
 The live DJ warmed up the atmosphere, but it wasn’t so busy when were there so we headed off back to Mykonos Town shortly after dinner.

 After a little siesta, we went to Void nightclub, which we found a little cold.
 It was more like an after-party spot than somewhere to start the night.
 So, we headed to the Toy Room which was tons of fun, albeit a little cramped.